fbpx

 • 1 small yellow onion, finely diced

-• ½ tsp sea salt
+• ½ teaspoon sea salt

-• 2 tsp crushed garlic cloves
+• 2 teaspoon crushed garlic cloves

 • 3 whole black peppercorns

-• 2 tbsp brandy: the brandy is optional in this recipe, however it's a vital part of this gravy recipe and I wouldn't omit it!
+• 2 tablespoon brandy: the brandy is optional in this recipe, however it's a vital part of this gravy recipe and I wouldn't omit it!
 Don't worry about adding alcohol into this gravy, as this will cook-off in the process and leave you with a wonderful depth of flavour instead.

-• 1 tbsp tamari soya sauce
+• 1 tablespoon tamari soya sauce

 • 400ml vegetable stock